JenFa-Innovations/TactSim/README.md

 We welcome contributions!
 Feel free to open an issue or submit a pull request with your improvements.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - Non-Commercial (NC) Version.
 See the LICENSE file for details.
 ## Acknowledgements
 - [TensorFlow](https://www.tensorflow.org/) for machine learning frameworks
 - [OpenCV](https://opencv.org/) for computer vision tasks